 We are in-network providers with Blue Cross Blue Shield PPO.
 If you have BCBS PPO, we recommend you call the number on the back of your card and find out answers to the following questions, as you are ultimately responsible for the full cost of therapy.

 We are out-of-network providers for all other insurance plans.
 This means that you are responsible for payment, in full, at the time of service.
-If you would like, we can provide you with a "superbill" that you can submit to your insurance company directly, in order to apply your out-of-network benefits.
+If you would like, we are happy to “courtesy bill” for you, meaning that after we receive payment from you, we will submit a claim directly to your insurance company, and they will reimburse you whatever percentage is in your contract with them for out of network therapy.
 It is best to check with your insurance in advance to determine your out-of-network therapy benefits and the amount you can expect to be reimbursed.
 Some of our clients get up to 75% reimbursement from their insurance company, which makes their total cost about the same as a co-pay.

 *Please note that if you choose to use your insurance, we will need to include a mental health diagnosis, as this is required by insurance companies in order to provide reimbursement.
 For this reason, some people prefer not to apply their benefits for therapy.

 Proactive Psychotherapy takes a cutting-edge approach to what ails people.
 Research shows that the struggle to be happy-- the endless days and sometimes decades of trying to be different than you are-- is not only futile, but life and meaning draining.
 Here, we have compiled many resources that align with the spirit and philosophy of our Proactive approach.

 Check out each section below based on what you most need in the moment, and check back often for updates!

 When we begin to appreciate how much of life is beyond our control, compassion for our suffering becomes the most appropriate response.